sandstreamdev/std/is/defined.md

 ## Questions

-- How to check is a given value is defined?
+- How to check if a given value is defined?
-- How to check is a given value is not undefined?
+- How to check if a given value is not undefined?